Byaidu/PDFMathTranslate/README.md

 ## Usage

 Execute the translation command in the command line to generate the translated document `example-zh.pdf` and the bilingual document `example-dual.pdf` in the current directory.
 Use Google as the default translation service.

+Please refer to [ChatGPT](https://chatgpt.com/share/6734a83d-9d48-800e-8a46-f57ca6e8bcb4) for how to set environment variables.

 ### Translate the entire document